 Pablo José Ramírez

-Pablo José Ramírez is a curator, art writer and cultural theorist.
+Pablo José Ramírez is a curator, art writer and cultural theorist who splits his time between Guatemala and London.
 He is the Adjunct Curator of First Nations and Indigenous Art at Tate Modern.
+His work revisits post-colonial societies to consider non-western ontologies, indigeneity, forms of racial occlusion, and sound.
 He holds an MA in Contemporary Art Theory from Goldsmiths, University of London.
-Among his exhibitions and projects are: Lawrence Abu Hamdan, NuMu, Guatemala (2020); The Shores of the World: on communality and interlingual politics, Display, Prague (2018); Guatemala Después, co-curator, Sheila C. Johnson Design Center, Parsons School of Design, New York (2015); Inquieta Imagen, Museum of Contemporary Art and Design, Costa Rica (2017); This Might be a Place for Hummingbirds, co-curator with Remco de Blaaij, Center for Contemporary Arts, Glasgow (2014).
-In 2015 he co-curated with Cecilia Fajardo-Hill the 19th Bienal Paiz: Trans-visible and was the recipient of the 2019 Independent Curators International/CPPC Travel Award for Central America and the Caribbean.
-Ramirez is currently working on an exhibition of Naufus Ramirez-Figueroa for the Museum of Contemporary Art and Design in San José, Costa Rica to be opened by the end of 2020.
-His interests rely on questions of coloniality, translation and indigenous/non-western cultures.
+In 2015 he co-curated with Cecilia Fajardo-Hill the 19th Bienal Paiz: Trans-visible.
+He was a Guest Curator at Parsons/The New School in New York and at the CCA in Glasgow.
+Ramirez was the recipient of the 2019 Independent Curators International/CPPC Award for Central America and the Caribbean.
+Among his recent exhibitions are La Medida del Silencio, Lawrence Abu Hamdan, NuMu, Guatemala (2020); The Shores of the World: on communality and interlingual politics, Display, Prague (2018); Guatemala Después, co-curator, Sheila C. Johnson Design Center, Parsons School of Design, New York (2015); This Might be a Place for Hummingbirds, co-curator, Center for Contemporary Arts, Glasgow (2014).
+Ramirez is the Editor in Chief and co-founder of Infrasonica.

 Pablo José Ramírez, the sixth recipient of the ICI/CPPC Travel Award for Central America and the Caribbean, will present on his research of the history and culture of the Garifuna, the descendants of the Afro-indigenous popular from Saint Vincent. ´read more »